Datavisualiatie-UGent/project-dv24-7/docs/color.md

 ## Evolution of color distribution
 <div>
-Not only is it interesting to look at how colors are distributed over all cards, but changes in this distribution over the years are also yield very interesting insights.
+Not only is it interesting to look at how colors are distributed over all cards, but changes in this distribution over the years also yield very interesting insights.
 In the plot below we can see that the distribution of single colored cards have stayed relatively stable over the years.
 However, this has not been the case for colorless and multicolored cards.
 This is most noteable between 2002 and 2004 where barely any multicolored cards were produced.
 The lack of multicolored cards was mostly compensated by more colorless cards.
 Furthermore, in recent years, the proportion of multicolored and colorless cards have increased at the expense of the other colors.
 </div>

 ```js